 I am PhD student in the Department of Sociology, funded by the Chancellor’s International Scholarship and CONACYT.
 I hold an MA with Distinction in Social and Political Thought from the University of Sussex, and a BA in Sociology from the National Autonomous University of Mexico (UNAM) from which I received the highest honour.

-My current research focuses on the representations of migrants and refugees from Central America in Mexico.
-I am especially interested in how non-governmental organisations offer an alternative discourse centred around notions of human rights, victimhood, violence and criminality.
-Drawing from postcolonial and decolonial theories, my research aims at connecting migrant representations to colonial legacies with emancipatory possibilities.
+My current research focuses on the power relationship between local non-governmental organisation in Mexico and migrants from Northern Central America.
+I am especially interested in understanding how alternative and humanitarian discourses are constructed around notions of victimhood, waiting and integration.
+Drawing from postcolonial/decolonial theoretical perspectives, my research aims at connecting migrants experiences to colonial legacies and structural racism.

 Before starting my postgraduate studies, I have participated with NGOs in Mexico City who engage with refugees and asylum-seekers as well as on topics of democratisation and education.
 I have worked as an assistant researcher at public universities and national institutions.